Volkswagen Polo review - Interior, design and technology

 From a design standpoint, the sixth-generation Volkswagen Polo is an evolution of the fifth-generation car, and while it lacks the sharp flair of the SEAT Ibiza or the Mazda 2 it’s a neatly designed supermini.
 However, it looks more like a Golf than ever, especially because it's grown considerably in width.

 The chunky, signature Volkswagen front end features C-shaped LED daytime running lights, which are standard across the range.
 The new lights form an angular signature, feeding directly into the front grille.
 The rear end has a more squared-off look, and is much more in tune with the previous generation car – the tail-lights and tailgate are pretty much the same shape as before.

-Match, Beats, United and SEL cars all make use of the same standard bodykit, although the S only comes equipped with 14-inch steel wheels.
-The Beats version gets distinctive badging, a decal stripe running from front to rear, plus unique 16-inch alloy wheels.
+Match, Beats, United and SEL cars all make use of the same standard bodykit, although the Beats version gets distinctive badging, a decal stripe running from front to rear, plus unique 16-inch alloy wheels.
 R-Line cars get a sporty bodykit inspired by the Polo GTI.

 While the business-as-usual shape means that the VW Polo isn’t quite as eye-catching as some rivals, you can’t fault the level of the fit and finish.
 Tight shut lines are a sign of its quality, plus the classless looks mean it will appeal to a broad cross-section of customers.
 An enormous paint colour palette and roster of optional alloy wheels means that you’ll be able to make the Polo your own.

 - Vauxhall Corsa vs Renault Clio vs Volkswagen Polo

 - Ford Fiesta ST vs MINI Cooper S vs Volkswagen Polo GTI